johnwcowan/r7rs-work/PathnamesPython.md

 This pathname library is vaguely based on Python's.

+## Issues

+Should path objects be opaque, or is list-of-strings fine?

 ## Path objects

 A path object is a list of strings which can be created from a Posix or Windows pathname